-Figure 1 Transition in the Number of External and Internal Evaluations per Fiscal Year\4 by Scheme \4: Evaluation Year shows the fiscal year of ex-post evaluation commencement satisfactory; B: satisfactory; C: partially satisfactory, and; D: unsatisfactory) converted into 4 to 1 point to visualize the characteristics of evaluation results by region and scheme for convenience.
-Figures 2 and 3 show the average points score (95% confidence interval) and variation range of the overall rating per region\5 and sector\6.
+\4: Evaluation Year shows the fiscal year of ex-post evaluation commencement satisfactory; B: satisfactory; C: partially satisfactory, and; D: unsatisfactory) converted into 4 to 1 point to visualize the characteristics of evaluation the ratio of internal evaluation in Grant results by region and scheme for convenience.
+Figures 2 and 3 show the average points score (95% confidence interval) and variation range of the overall rating per region\ and sector\.
 Each table also vertically shows the average (dots on the center of the bars) and variation range (up/down variation from average) by region or sector while the horizontal red line

-■Interrelation between the scheme and region/sector
+Interrelation between the scheme and region/sector